Custom component - CustomComponent

 ```

-Using the scope, the creator can, among other things, retrieve component data, input data, and react to certain lifecycle events of the component.
-The user can implement three system component methods:
+Using the scope, the creator can, among other things, retrieve component data, input data, and react to certain events from the component lifecycle.
+The user can implement three system methods of the component:

 * **afterViewInit** - executed when the component is added to the application's DOM structure,

-* **onModelChange** - executed when the component's model (e.g., value) or input values change,
+* **onModelChange** - executed when the model changes (e.g. the value) of the component or the value of input data,

 * **onDestroy** - executed when the component is removed from the application's DOM structure.